PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 }
 ```

 The text formatter represents billions with a `'G'` suffix (for Giga).
-We replaced it for a `'B'` (Billions).
+We replaced it with a `'B'` (Billions).
 Launch the `index.html` file, and you should see the screenshot in _Figure 4_, which also shows the generated code.

 ![A static bar chart created from a single data frame](./images/figure-4.png)

 _Figure 4 – A static bar chart created from a single data frame, showing generated SVG code.
-Code: [`StepByStep/step-3-bars/`](../StepByStep/step-3-bars/)._
+Code: [`StepByStep/step-3-bars/`](../StepByStep/step-3-bars/)_

 To inspect the bar chart for another year, call `show()` (in the `draw()` function) with any index between 0 and 52: